 - The Children’s Water Battle is on Wednesday from 3-4 at the fort – bring your own super soakers and water balloons, though water will be available at the battle.
 No balloon catapults – they hurt!

-- University classes – some classes are aimed specifically at kids, like the class on spinning that’s being offered on Sunday at 10am in AS 6, while other classes are not specifically for kids but may appeal to kids with specific interests.
+- University classes – some classes are aimed specifically at kids, like the class on cheesemaking that’s being offered on Wednesday of Peace week at 10am in AS11, while other classes are not specifically for kids but may appeal to kids with specific interests.

 - Join the Fools’ Parade on Tuesday at 3:00 .
 Kids need to bring a parent/guardian with them.